renekfr/SelectiveAdam/README.md

 # Selective Adam (with Triton acceleration)

 `SelectiveAdam` is a custom optimizer based on pytorch [Adam](https://pytorch.org/docs/stable/generated/torch.optim.Adam.html).
 It is designed to **update only visible parameters** using a visibility mask.
-It leverages [Triton](https://github.com/openai/triton) to accelerate selective updates directly on the GPU, making it especially useful for dynamic scenarios like **3D Gaussian Splatting** or **sparse visibility in ray tracing**.
+It leverages [Triton](https://github.com/openai/triton) to accelerate selective updates directly on the GPU, making it especially useful for dynamic scenarios like **3D Gaussian Splatting**.

 ---